 Again, there may be a variety of different reasons that students with disabilities will need note-takers.
 The most common reasons include auditory processing deficits, attention deficits, or physical limitations that impair the ability to write.
-If a student needs a note-taker, you will be informed by DSS through a faculty letter memorandum and asked to make an anonymous announcement in class asking for a note-taker.
-DSS will pay a volunteer for this service.
+If a student needs a note-taker, you will be informed by SAR through a faculty letter memorandum and asked to make an anonymous announcement in class asking for a note-taker.
+SAR will pay a student for this service.
 Please include this information as part of the anonymous announcement because it often helps in the recruiting of note-takers.

-Students with disabilities who need a reader and/or writer for exams due to a mobility or learning disability will be assisted by a DSS member.
-Readers/writers for other course requirements will be arranged by DSS.
+Students with disabilities who need a reader and/or writer for exams due to a mobility or learning disability will be assisted by an SAR member.
+Readers/writers for other course requirements will be arranged by SAR.

 sign language Interpreters